2019 Faculty Recognition and Honors

 - Dr. Lavannya Pandit

 Dr. Lavannya Pandit, assistant professor of medicine - pulmonary, critical care and sleep medicine, has been appointed to serve on the Texas Maternal Mortality and Morbidity Task Force for the position of physician specializing in critical care.
-This is a voluntary 6-year appointment with the Texas Department of State Health Services on a statewide multidisciplinary panel compiled to study maternal morbidity and mortality.

 - Dr. Laura Petersen